 The whole point is to add as much content to your ad as possible and thanks to these extensions your ad will have higher visibility and prominence in the results, adding value and improving your ROI.

 The total number of clicks usually increases, as you are providing people with extra ways to interact and contact you, such as with maps or calls for instance.

 When do ad extensions appear?

-Google can approve or disapprove extensions, just like they can with ads and keywords.
+Google and Microsoft can approve or disapprove extensions, just like they can with ads and keywords.
 Any disapproved extensions won’t show and you need to edit these and re-submit to be reviewed.